woprd/ctfs/csa/csc2024/townpulse/README.md

 Sorry, user Joan is not allowed to execute '/usr/sbin/usermod -aG sudo Pentester' as root on dad5f987a15f."
 ```

-Rubbing the brow here as I was heading for a PB for unfinished challenges in this event.
+Nope.
+Gah!
+Rubbing my brow here as I was heading for a PB for unfinished challenges in this event.
 Thankfully team-work makes the dream work and I looked to the east for a teammate wizard saviour:

 ![image](./gandalf-white.gif)

-Lol, thanks wizard 🧙 10 seconds, one command, and a URL later:
+Lol, thanks wizard teammate 🧙 10 seconds, one command, and a URL later:

 ```bash
 sudo -l